kstrafe/Cxy/documentation/rationale.md

 the current folder, the parent, that parent's parent, etc... root.

 Is this a good solution?
 It somehow manage itself under the dynamic discovery problem.
-It also allows us to promote certain modules to a higher leven if they are requested there.
+It also allows us to promote certain modules to a higher level if they are requested there.
 The problem this creates is that all classes ought to have different names.
 Is it really that much of a problem though..?
 We could say that all classes can have the same name so long they are not in the same folder.
 I